beauNate/lazylms-macos/README.md

   <img src="docs/demo.gif" alt="LazyLMS macOS Demo" width="100%"/>
 </p>

-A minimal TUI (Text User Interface) client for LM Studio.
+> A minimal TUI (Text User Interface) client for LM Studio.
 This is a personal hobby project that utilizes the LM Studio REST API and provides an elegant terminal interface for interacting with local language models.
+>
 > ⚠️ **Currently in BETA**: Supports core functionalities with active development ongoing.

+**Attribution**: This project was originally inspired by and adopted from the excellent work in [Rugz007/lazylms](https://github.com/Rugz007/lazylms), with gratitude to its authors and contributors.
+We've forked and evolved it for a Mac‑native TUI experience while keeping the spirit of the original.

 ## ✨ Features